abpframework/abp/docs/en/Community-Articles/2023-03-20- IdentityUser-Relationships/Post.md

 ## Navigation Properties / Foreign Keys

-It is supported to add an extension property to an entity that is Id of another entity (foreign key).
+It is supported to add an extension property to an entity that is the Id of another entity (foreign key).

 ### Example: Let's associate a department in the database with a user

-First create a `Departments` folder in the `IdentityRelationship.Domain` project and add the `Department` class inside:
+First, create a `Departments` folder in the `IdentityRelationship.Domain` project and add the `Department` class inside:
 ```csharp
 using System;
 using Volo.Abp.Domain.Entities;